mensahsandra/clnch-web/README.md

 2. Fork and create a feature branch if contributing code
 3. Make your changes and test locally
 4. Submit a pull request

-## Security

-- Supabase credentials are stored as environment variables (never committed)
-- The anon key is publicly visible by design (Supabase pattern)
-- Row-Level Security (RLS) policies protect the database
-- Contact form includes error handling and validation

-**Supabase Security Note:** Ensure RLS is enabled and policies are restrictive.
-Only authenticated users or specific conditions should have access to data.

 ## Deployment